 Low fat Tuna Wrap

-For my tuna wrap, I choose an whole-wheat wrap where I add 6 oz tuna (make sure it’s in water, not oil), two teaspoons low fat yogurt (feels like mayo when you eat the wrap!), half a celery stalk, chopped, a handful of raw baby spinach if I have it, half or a quarter of an onion, chopped and some fresh lemon juice.
+For my tuna wrap, I usually choose a whole-wheat wrap where I add 6 oz tuna (make sure it’s in water, not oil), two teaspoons low fat yogurt (feels like mayo when you eat the wrap!), half a celery stalk, chopped, a handful of raw baby spinach leaves if I have them, half or a quarter of an onion, chopped and some fresh lemon juice.
 Delicious and healthy!

 Low fat Chicken Wrap

 You can add more vegetables if you want and combine them as you please (cucumber slices, red peppers, carrots and so on) and add all the condiments that you enjoy, but don’t make it spicy!
 It’s delicious!

-You can eat salads in all combinations, but here is my favorite, especially during the summer: one large tomato, 1 small cucumber, half a red pepper, half an onion (or 1-2 green onions) and a quarter cup white/feta cheese.
+You can eat salads that combine all sorts of vegetables, but here is my favorite, especially during the summer: one large tomato, 1 medium cucumber, half a red pepper, half an onion (or 1-2 spring onions) and a quarter cup white/feta cheese.

 Lentil Salad with Eggs

 Add 1 cup of cooked lentils, 1 cup of fresh baby spinach, 1 poached egg, a quarter of an avocado, chopped and half a tomato, also chopped.

 Three-Bean Salad with Kale

 Yup, we have a kale recipe here too!
 Mix 1/4 cup of black beans, 1/4 cup of white beans and 1/4 cup of kidney beans (all cooked, of course) with 1 cup kale ans squeeze half a lemon in.